Loading Your Program Into Memory

 The default memory map uses flash-backed (shadowed) RAM

-Let’s trace the activities stimulated by compiling a C program using the Mosaic IDE Plus; we’ll assume that the code is targeted to the default location in shadowed RAM on the PDQ Board.
+Let’s trace the activities stimulated by compiling a C program using the Mosaic IDE Plus; by default Mosaic IDE Plus is configured to insert SAVE.ALL into the .dlf file, and you will generally not need to type any of these commands manually.
 The Make process generates a .dlf download file, and we invoke the Terminal (via Tools → Mosaic Terminal) to send the file to the PDQ Board.
 After the RECEIVE.HEX command in the .dlf file stores the image as specified in the S-record in paged RAM, the following command in the .dlf file is executed:

 SAVE.ALL